pre-142-training/r4ds-courses/tabular-data.md

 in the script pane (upper left), building up your analysis.
 - There, you can enter expressions, evaluate them, and save the contents to a .R file for later use.
-- Look at the RStudio ``Code'' menu for some useful keyboard commands.

 Script pane example